by Keramet Reiter

 “They stole my 30s, they stole my 40s, they stole my 50s.
 I could not afford to give them my soul.
 I couldn’t give them me.
 I had to hold onto that, and the only thing that kept me from losing my mind was my sense of humor,” he added.

 Hinton was convicted of committing murders during two fast food restaurant robberies.
 In both cases the victims were forced into the restaurants’ coolers and shot twice in the head.
 The first robbery occurred on February 25, 1985, the second on July 2, 1985.

 Pressure mounted on law enforcement to solve the crimes.
-A manager at another restaurant was robbed and shot on July 25, 1985; he survived and police targeted Hinton after the manager identified him in a line-up ...
+A manager at another restaurant was robbed and shot on July 25, 1985; he survived and police targeted Hinton after the manager identified him in ...

 Don Blankenship, the former CEO of Massey Energy, conspired to “willfully violate mandatory mine health and safety standards” to maximize his personal profits, and on April 5, 2010, an explosion attributed to safety violations claimed the lives of 29 miners at the Upper Big Branch Mine in West Virginia.
 According to a federal safety inspection report, the workers might have survived “if basic safety measures had been in place.”
 Blankenship was not charged with or convicted of causing the explosion; rather, on December 3, 2015, after a six-week trial, the “King of Coal” was found guilty of one misdemeanor for conspiring to violate mine safety rules.